 This particular Outlook display issue is best resolved with the View in Web Browser link.

-The default setting for your Email Broadcasts enables the View in Web Browser link but if you have disabled it during the editing process, consider re-enabling the section to address varying email client display issues including Outlook.
+The default setting for your Email Broadcasts enables the View in Web Browser link, but if you've disabled it during the editing process, consider re-enabling the section to address varying email client display issues such as Outlook issues.